Profile information Member settings

 Tourism businesses work with the general public, often in busy and fast-paced situations in unique locations.
 As such, when starting a tourism business you should make sure to consider:

-• business insurance, especially public liability insurance.
-Having public liability insurance helps to protect your business from the financial risk due to litigation that could occur if somebody visiting your business is injured due to an employee’s negligence.
+• business insurance - especially public liability insurance.
+Having public liability insurance helps to protect your business from financial cost that could result fromlegal actions brought by somebody who visits your business then is injured due to an employee’s negligence.
 For more information about this and other relevant types of insurance, read Business insurance

-• consider your occupier’s liability obligations.
-The Occupier’s Liability Act 1984 and the Occupier’s Liability Act 1957 (in England and Wales) and the Occupiers' Liability (Scotland) Act 1960 (in Scotland) impose duties of care on occupiers of a premises (eg the person(s) controlling your business’ premises) to take reasonable care to ensure that visitors to your premises are safe.
+• consider your occupier’s liability obligations - the Occupier’s Liability Act 1984 and the Occupier’s Liability Act 1957 (in England and Wales) and the Occupiers' Liability (Scotland) Act 1960 (in Scotland) impose a duty of care on occupiers of a premises (eg the person(s) controlling your business’ premises) to take reasonable care to ensure that visitors to your premises are safe.
 Complying with these obligations may include, for example, putting up warning signs explaining any potential hazards present at your site.
 For more information, read Health and safety

 If your tourism business provides accommodation, there are various other laws and requirements that you must comply with.
 For more information, read the relevant VisitBritain guidance and consider general landlord and property matters, such as fire safety